Nan spent two months exploring Tasmania with nothing but her car and a teardrop caravan.

 George Arthur, the administrator of Port Arthur, and O’Hara Booth, the commandant of the prison, were concerned that the young boys were to be housed with the worst of the criminals.
 As a result, they devised a scheme to house them separately with the intention of teaching them skills that would enable them to participate in active work.

 Port Arthur, like Sarah Island beforehand, became a successful shipyard.
 Convicts were set to work building boats.
 Some were employed carting timber while the more cooperative were taught a trade.
 During its years as a shipyard, 15 large vessels and over 150 smaller, open boats were built at Port Arthur.
 Vessels were also brought in for repair.
 The dockyard employed up to 70 convicts.

-As the colony developed, private boat building enterprises resented competition with a government shipyard which could offer lower prices since their labour was free.
-They petitioned for closure of the Port Arthur dockyard, which ceased most of its operations in 1848.
+As the colony developed, private boat building enterprises resented competition with a government shipyard that could offer lower prices since their labour was free.
+They petitioned for the closure of the Port Arthur dockyard, which ceased most of its operations in 1848.